OlegUshakov-pl/the-stair-calculator-ISO-14122/README.md

 streamlit run stair.py
 ```

-The app will open in your browser.
+1. Select input mode: **Total rise height (H)**, **Steps (N)**, or **Angle**

-1. Choose input mode: total height, number of steps, or angle
+2. Adjust sliders/inputs in the left panel
-2. Adjust parameters with the sliders
+3. The stair type is detected automatically from the computed angle
-3. The stair diagram and metrics are displayed on the right
+4. View metrics and SVG drawing on the right
-4. Compliance status is shown in the left panel
+5. Compliance status shows any violations in real time

-## Standard
+## Standard Reference

 **ISO 14122-3:2016** — Safety of machinery — Permanent means of access to machinery — Part 3: Stairs, stepladders and guard-rails.